Here we will see how to deal with the sphericity problem by using SPSS instead of StatView.

 This same example is shown on a better-looking page from our statistics consultant at OAC.

-To practice on your own: use the file M&O-2.xls, which has 2 factors each with 3 levels.
+To practice on your own: use the file MO-2.xls, which has 2 factors each with 3 levels.
 It is already set up to have only one row of labels.
 This is the second sample dataset used by Max&Onghena, and the results of the analysis can also be seen on the OAC demonstration page.
 To analyze 2 factors, add the second factor after the first, then define them both.

 Repeated from the earlier section on Repeated Measures: One reason students sometimes avoid Repeated Measures analyses is that there is no automatic option for post-hoc tests.
 See Hays section 13.25 (p.
 579-583) about using Scheffe and Tukey HSD procedures or Bonferroni t-tests for post-hoc testing of within-subject factors - including the use of the corrected df; see Winer p.
 529 about using a factorial 1-way ANOVA for testing simple effects (a comparison of levels of one factor to a single level of another factor).

-last updated Dec.
-2006 by P. Keating
+last updated July 2011 by P. Keating

 back to the UCLA Phonetics Lab statistics page